 Make a reservation at this campground with ReserveAmerica.

-The Lower Saranac Lake Islands provide miles and miles for boater recreation and direct access to 4 other lakes through a set of locks which allow your vessel to be raised or lowered to the right water level.
-Coupled with the ability to camp on selected island sites, being able to fish for your dinner after hours of water skiing might make you never want to leave.
+The Lower Saranac Lake Islands provide miles and miles for boater recreation and direct access to four other lakes, through a set of locks which allow your vessel to be raised or lowered to the right water level.
+Coupled with the ability to camp on selected island sites, being able to fish for your dinner, after hours of water skiing might make you never want to leave.
 Due to limited parking, campers may be required to use municipal lots in the Saranac Lake Village.
 When parking at the State Bridge location, you must prominently display your permit or camping document.

 Directions: State Bridge Boat Launch Site - Route #3, leave Tupper Lake going east, approximately 17 miles.
 Located on right side of the road, sign provided at the entrance.

 From Saranac Lake, take Route #3, west approximately 6 miles.

 Amenities: 87 campsites (5 with lean-to's), outhouses, boat launch, 5 day-use sites.

 Accessible Features: 2 campsites with accessible privy, picnic table, tent pad and grill.
 The accessible features of each site are connected by stone dust paths.
 Shoreline access is provided with trailhead landings to accommodate a ramp-equipped, flat-bottom pontoon boat.

 Fishing: Fish present include: largemouth bass, smallmouth bass, northern pike, yellow perch, bullhead, and pickerel.

 Hiking: Extensive hiking trails nearby for both the experienced and inexperienced hiker.

 Day Use Facilities: The campground has 5 day-use sites.
 No swimming area available.